 Put your directional finding skills to use and join us every weekend for our RWK Foxhunt!
 Foxes are placed somewhere in the city of Richardson every Saturday morning.
-The fox chirps on 144.5MHz every few minutes.
-There also may be a fox on a UHF frequency.
+The fox chirps on 144.5MHz every couple of minutes.
+There also is usually a fox on a UHF frequency (433.250MHz).

 The foxes are usually active from Saturday morning until Sunday afternoon (or the battery gives out or weather gets bad).
 Your goal is to find the fox and log your entry.
 Use your best radiolocation techniques (see below) to locate the fox.
 Once you find the fox, just use your smart phone and shoot the QR code on the front of the Fox with your camera to go to the online fox hunt log.
 If you can’t get the QR code to work, type in the coded URL just under the code from any phone or computer.
 Each Fox has its own online log (see right) so you can see who has found the fox that weekend.

 What Is Foxhunting?

 Foxhunting (hidden transmitter hunting) participants attempt to find a hidden transmitter (the “fox”), using handheld or mobile directional antennas within a designated area.
 As a minimum, you will need a mobile or portable 2M radio and usually a directional antenna, although some hunters use multiple radios and specialized DF antennas.
 You can work alone or in teams to find the fox.